uriStolar/express-test/readme.md

 * [Mocha](https://github.com/mochajs/mocha)

 To run the tests simply `cd` into your project directory and run `npm test`.

-To try the live demo please check <https://obscure-dawn-76650.herokuapp.com>.
+To try a live demo please check <https://obscure-dawn-76650.herokuapp.com>.

 ---
 More to come